Last Updated on: 19th June 2023, 06:42 pm

 10. Prepare for Your Arrival

 Plan what you’ll do on your first day.
 This means figuring out how to get to your accommodations (next step), checking what time you can get to your hotel (many flights get in before you can check in to your hotel), and communicating with your accommodations if you need to.

-Other things to think about is if you’ll be getting a sim card in Thailand or using your plan from home.
+Other things to think about are if you’ll be getting a sim card in Thailand or using your plan from home.
 Call your cell phone company if you need to have your cell phone unlocked so you can get a sim or if you need to let them know that you need international coverage.

 Organize your travel documents, including your passport, visa if required, instructions for getting to your hotel, and emergency information like travel insurance.
 You’ll want to have these all easily accessible and within reach during your travels.

 11. Book Ground Transportation

 You need to know how you’ll get to your accommodations after your flight arrives.
 If you’re flying into Bangkok, keep in mind that there are two different international airports.
 Research every airport’s best connection to the city center and make sure you know your options.